mekras/php-speller/README.md

 ## Meta sources

-Additionally there is as set of meta sources, which wraps other sources to perform extra tasks.
+Additionally there is a set of meta sources, which wraps other sources to perform extra tasks.

 ### HtmlSource